boernei/amp-wp/readme.txt

 Enable Accelerated Mobile Pages (AMP) on your WordPress site.

 == Description ==
+AMP only theme for WordPress

+Overview

+This is a fork of the original AMP Wordpress plugin from Automattic.

+I want to check how amp sites perform on desktop too:
+You can find an example here: http://bernhardhering.de

 This plugin adds support for the [Accelerated Mobile Pages](https://www.ampproject.org) (AMP) Project, which is an an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.